 In each case, the task is legitimate.
 The sensitive data slips in because it was already in the document or conversation the person was working from.

-Use browser-side review for the moment before a prompt is sent, not only after traffic reaches a gateway.
+Use browser warnings for the moment before a prompt is submitted to an AI tool, not only after traffic reaches a gateway.
 This is the key insight that traditional DLP misses: by the time data reaches a gateway, the decision to share it has already been made.

-A browser extension like BeeSensible shows what is sensitive while the employee is still drafting the prompt.
+A tool like BeeSensible shows what is sensitive while the employee is still drafting the prompt.
+Through the desktop app, detection runs on the device itself.
+For browser-only use, text is analysed by BeeSensible's EU detection service in working memory and discarded after detection.
 The underline appears in real time, the panel shows what was detected, and the employee can remove, replace, or mask before submitting.

 This approach: